lightwordz/INX_Employee_Performance/README.md

 ## Analysis

 * The data is supervised and categorical.
 The predictor variables are ordinal and a few among them are nominal.
-The target variable 'Performance Rating' is ordinal.
+The target variable 'PerformanceRating' is ordinal.

 * To analyze the data, various data processing techniques like **Label Encoding** and **Standardization** is used. **Correlation Coeffecient** is used to interpret the relationship between variables.
 The most important features selected are **Department, Job Role, Environment Satisfaction, Last Salary Hike Percent, Work Life Balance, Experience Years At This Company, Experience Years In Current Role, Years Since Last Promotion, Years With Current Manager**.